Preview Our 16 Latest Bond Picks

 Source: FINRA TRACE data

-In most cases, the corporate bond market has been able to handle the increased trading volumes driven by new BondSavvy recommendations.
-This is encouraging, as, when we wrote this article, there were no market-making bond dealers who subscribed to BondSavvy, meaning that the status quo market was able to absorb most of the extra volume with limited market impact.
+In most cases, the corporate bond market has been able to handle the increased trading volumes driven by new Bondsavvy recommendations.
+This is encouraging, as, when we wrote this article, there were no market-making bond dealers who subscribed to Bondsavvy, meaning that the status quo market was able to absorb most of the extra volume with limited market impact.

-1. Host The Bondcast after the market closes to disperse corporate bond trades across the trading day and to provide all subscribers the ability to digest our recommendations prior to executing corporate bond trades
+1. Hosting The Bondcast after the market closes to disperse corporate bond trades across the trading day and to provide all subscribers the ability to digest our recommendations prior to executing corporate bond trades

 Over time, we will evaluate how these initiatives limit the market impact of our bond recommendations and, if needed, we will consider additional efforts to ensure our subscribers can purchase and sell bonds at or near the recommended price.